Publication: Topic areas

 DNA EVIDENCE PROCESSING

 In the early 2000's, federal and state officials expressed considerable concern about the backlog in DNA processing, state legislatures were expanding the range of convictions and even arrests mandating DNA data collection, and we were asked to take a look at how this was playing out in Pennsylvania.
 The short answer was: not well.
-We also argued in a 2007 publication that the state/federal arrangement was such that the backlog would never be remedied.
+We also argued in a 2007 (Criminology and Public Policy) publication that the state/federal arrangement was such that the backlog would never be remedied.
 We suggested rethinking some things.

 THE INCIVILITIES THESIS AKA BROKEN WINDOWS